-The $N^*$ states generated from the $ND\bar D^*-N\bar D D^*$ interaction, due to their three-body nature, can decay to three-body channels like $NJ/\psi\gamma$ and $NJ/\psi\pi$.
+The $N^*$ states generated from the $ND\bar D^*-N\bar D D^*$ interactions, due to their three-body nature, can decay to three-body channels like $NJ/\psi\gamma$ and $NJ/\psi\pi$.
 Due to the formation of $\Lambda_c$ states in the $DN-D^*N$ subsystems when generating the $N^*$ states, decay channels like $\pi\Sigma_c\bar D$ can also be useful to study the properties of these states.
-Note that two-body decay channels like $J/\psi p$, $\bar D^{(*)}\Sigma_c$ are also possible, involving in this case triangular loops (see Fig.~\ref{decay}), although the strength of the signal in such two-body invariant masses might not be large enough for a clear detection of the states.
+Note that two-body decay channels like $J/\psi p$, $\bar D^{(*)}\Sigma_c$ can also exist, involving in this case triangular loops (see Fig.~\ref{decay}).
+Although the strength of the signal in such two-body invariant masses might not be large enough for a clear detection of the states.
 Indeed, the $J/\psi p$ invariant mass distribution reconstructed in Ref.~\cite{Aaij:2019vzc} shows fluctuations around 4400 MeV and 4550 MeV which could correspond to some of the states obtained in this work, and data with higher statistics would be necessary for confirming it.
 Interestingly, the $I(J^P)=1/2~(3/2^+)$ state obtained at $4467-i3$ MeV is compatible with the mass and width of the $P^+_c(4457)$ claimed in Ref.~\cite{Aaij:2019vzc}.

-Further, we would like to add that data is available on processes like $\Lambda_b \to X(3872) p K^-$~\cite{Aaij:2019zkm} and $\Lambda_b \to p J/\Psi \pi^+ \pi^- K^-$~\cite{Aaij:2016wxd}.
+Further, we would like to add that the available data on weak decay processes like $\Lambda_b \to X(3872) p K^-$~\cite{Aaij:2019zkm} and $\Lambda_b \to p J/\Psi \pi^+ \pi^- K^-$~\cite{Aaij:2016wxd} can be analyzed to investigate the states found in our work.
 In the former case, the invariant mass spectrum of $p K^-$ has been reconstructed and it shows the signal of $\Lambda(1520)$.
 The reconstruction of the $X(3872) p$ invariant mass can be useful in finding the nucleon states predicted in our work.
 The reconstruction of the invariant mass spectrum of $p J/\Psi \pi^-$ using data from Ref.~\cite{Aaij:2016wxd} can also show hidden charm states with positive parities.
 The states predicted in this work can also be studied at FAIR, in processes like $\bar p d \to n J/\Psi \pi$, $n J/\Psi \pi \pi$, $\bar D \Sigma_c \pi$, etc.